-"SESI Annual Meeting" shall have the meaning ascribed to it in Section $6.2\,(a)$ hereof.
+"SESI Annual Meeting" shall have the meaning ascribed to it in Section 6.2(a) hereof.

-"SESI Benefit Program or Agreement" shall have the meaning ascribed to it in Section $5.18\,(a)$ hereof.
+"SESI Benefit Program or Agreement" shall have the meaning ascribed to it in Section 5.18(a) hereof.

-"SESI Commission Filings" shall have the meaning ascribed to it in Section $5.29\ \mathrm{hereof}$.
+"SESI Commission Filings" shall have the meaning ascribed to it in Section $5.29\ \text{hereof.}$

-"SESI Common Stock" shall mean the shares of common stock, $\$.001\,$ par value per share, of SESI.
+"SESI Common Stock" shall mean the shares of common stock, \$.001 par value per share, of SESI.